Citation, DOI, disclosures and article data

 The estimated incidence is at 1:1000-2000 live births 2.

-A constellation of features can occur and these depend on the severity of spinal bifida and any associated CNS defects.
+A constellation of features can occur and these depend on the severity of spina bifida and any associated CNS defects.
 Common symptoms include:

-The aetiology is often multifactorial with both genetic and environmental factors considered to play a role.
+Spina bifida is failure of the normal development of the neural tube.
+The etiology is often multifactorial with both genetic and environmental factors considered to play a role.
 Intake of adequate amounts of folic acid plays a protective role.

 There are many ways of classifying a spina bifida.
-One method is according to extent or the defect and is as:
+One method is according to the extent of the defect and is as:

-Another method is based on position as being anterior (ventral) or posterior (dorsal).
-The vast majority of cases comprise of dorsal spina bifida.
+Another method is based on the position, either anterior (ventral) or posterior (dorsal).
+The vast majority of cases are of dorsal spina bifida.

 A spina bifida can also be subtyped as: